 “When I got there, it was mostly dust,” Dr Candy says.

-Dr Candy, a post-doctoral research fellow in sustainable food systems at the University of Melbourne, was in the city for food security conference.
+Dr Candy, a post-doctoral research fellow in sustainable food systems at the University of Melbourne, was in the city for a food security conference.
 Every conversation, with everyone from other delegates to her Airbnb hosts, turned back to the water crisis.

 The city has been in drought since 2015.
 Its population has almost doubled since 1995, from 2.4 million to 4.3 million, putting pressure on the urban water system.
 At the end of last year’s dry season, the water behind Theewaterskloof Dam was less than 13 per cent full.